CDCgov/artemis/Manual - FHIRfighters.md

 ## Saving the discrepancy report to FHIR

-To save a discrepancy report to FHIR, first [create a report][#sec-how-to-use-the-app-to-generate-a-report] or go into an [already created report][#sec-saving-the-discrepancy-report-to-fhir].
+To save a discrepancy report to FHIR, first create a report or go into an already created report.

 Click on the bottom at the bottom of the report called "Save NBS to FHIR":
 ![](docs/images/manual_images/e6.png)